aaronmccall/aaronmccall.github.io/drinks.md

   - **Black Velvet Russian**

     _Is there anything that velvet doesn't make better?
-If there is, this isn't it._
+If so, this isn't it._
     - 1 1/2 oz fine vodka
     - 3/4 oz Ya Mocha My Weekend
     - bar spoon velvet falernum